tdiprima/langgraph-tutorial/tutorial-part1.md

 In this tutorial, you'll learn:

-- What LangGraph is and why it’s useful.
+- What LangGraph is and why it's useful.
 - How to build a **Question Processor** app that answers questions, classifies them, and generates tags—all in parallel—then packages the results into a neat JSON file.
 - Hands-on coding with clear steps and tests to ensure everything works.

-Let’s dive in!
+Let's dive in!

 ---

 ## What is LangGraph?

 LangGraph is a tool for designing workflows where AI agents collaborate to complete tasks.
 Imagine it as a coordinator that manages different steps—like answering a question, tagging it, or summarizing text—and keeps everything organized.
-It’s great for:
+It's great for:

 - **Memory**: Remembering past steps or conversations.
 - **Parallel Tasks**: Running multiple processes at once to save time.
 - **Human-in-the-Loop**: Letting you jump in to make decisions.
 - **Saving Progress**: Storing work so you can pick up where you left off.

 Big companies like Klarna (for customer support bots) and Uber (for generating code) use LangGraph in real-world projects, proving its value.
-Over the next three weeks, we’ll explore three fun use cases:
+Over the next three weeks, we'll explore three fun use cases:

 1. **Week 1**: A Question Processor (this week!).
 2. **Week 2**: Turning meeting transcripts into concise minutes.